eric0910/image-search./README.md

 Built with HTML5,CSS and JavaScript for functionality purpose.
 # Launch.
 The minimum requirements required to use, your device should be having any browser(Chrome, Brave).
 I have deployed it on GitHub pages.
-Follow this link to view the deployment eric0910.github.io/image-search./
+Follow this link to view the deployment [Deployment Link](eric0910.github.io/image-search./)

 ## License.
 This project is lincensed under the General Public Lincense (GPL).